MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 * A B2C Customer Insights (Individual customers) environment (B2B environments are not supported).

 ## Access controls in Customer Insights
-Data flows from upstream systems into Customer Insights, where it is processed.
-The processed data is then saved to Dataverse with ownership information for RBAC-backed activiation scenarios.
-The following details how access is controlled along this journey.

 ### Customer profiles, activities, customer measures, intelligence, enrichments
 Access to a customer profile in Customer Insights is governed by which business unit team owns the profile and the Customer Insights role of the user.
-The *Administrator* and *Contributor* roles have access to all profiles regardless of owning business unit team.
-The *Marketing contributor* and *Viewer* roles have access only to customer profiles that belong to their business unit.
+The *Administrator*, *Contributor*, and *Viewer* roles have access to all profiles regardless of owning business unit team.
+The *Marketing contributor* role has access only to customer profiles that belong to their business unit.

 Note that the *Marketing contributor* role has access to only Segments (*build your own*) and Measures (*build your own*) in the Customer Insights user interface.
 [Learn more about user roles in Customer Insights](https://learn.microsoft.com/en-us/dynamics365/customer-insights/permissions)

 > [!NOTE]
    > * The **administrator** and **contributor** roles are highly privledged and **should only be given to users that belong to the *Root* business unit**.
 They have access to all data, segments, measures, etc. regardless of business unit ownership and all functionality of Customer Insights.
 These users are typically responsible for preparing the data estate, i.e., setting up data sources, business unit data separation rules, unification rules, enrichments, intelligence models etc.
-   > * The **viewer** role should not be used in production if business unit data separation is enabled.
+   > * The **viewer** role is not bound by business unit and should not be used in production if business unit data separation is enabled.

 Ownership of the customer profiles is determined based on mappings that are configured in the Unify step:

 1. Go to **Data** > **Unify** > **Business units**
 2. Under **Business unit data separation**, select the column that identifies the business unit for each entity that contributes to unification.
 Note that additional unification rules cannot be added on the selected columns.
-3. Under **Associate customer profiles with business units**, specify the mapping between the values in the columns that were selected above and business unit teams.
+3. Under **Associate customer profiles with business units**, specify the mapping between the values in the columns that were selected above and business unit teams (Only teams that have the *Customer Insights Data Read Access* role are available for selection).
 For example, 'A' maps to the business unit A team, 'B' maps to the business unit B team, etc.

 ![Screenshot of business unit mappings](media/BU_mappings.png) *Screenshot of business unit mapping.*